yyyyyyou/CloserLookFewShot/README.md

 ```

 # A Closer Look at Few-shot Classification

 This repo contains the reference source code for the paper [A Closer Look at Few-shot Classification](https://arxiv.org/abs/1904.04232) in International Conference on Learning Representations (ICLR 2019).
-In this project, we provide a integrated testbed for a detailed empirical study for few-shot classification.
+In this project, Chen et al provide a integrated testbed for a detailed empirical study for few-shot classification.

 ## Citation
-If you find our code useful, please consider citing our work using the bibtex:
+If you find Chen et al's code useful, please consider citing their work using the bibtex:
 ```
 @inproceedings{
 chen2019closerfewshot,